LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 ```
 </aside>

-To create a virtual environment with conda, we'll do the following:
+To create a virtual environment with Conda, we'll do the following:

 1. In your hello-flask directory, create a virtual environment named `flicklist` like so:
 `conda create -n "flicklist"`